 According to the BBC, 1% of the UK population is transgender, however 19% are disabled so why are they not being represented in the media?
 Has the transgender community just got a really good PR team?

 The reason I am so outraged by this whole debate and these changes is because I cannot understand why people are so engaged in this issue but are not outraged that wheelchair users still can’t even get into a shop such as Hollister or Superdry because they don’t make sure there is space between the clothes for someone to get around the store with a wheelchair?

-We’ve seen headlines about transgender people who feel discriminated against because they don’t feel comfortable using gender assigned toilets but (and this may controversial) being transgender is a choice, being disabled isn’t.
+We’ve seen headlines about transgender people who feel discriminated against because they don’t feel comfortable using gender assigned toilets but (and this may controversial) being transgender means you still have a choice as to which changing room or toilet you use, being disabled you don’t have that luxury.
 So, where are the national headlines about disabled people not being able to use a toilet at all?

 I can’t help but feel like retailers such as Topshop are using this debate to get more publicity, rather than to make useful and needed changes which really would help people to shop with them.
 Today Topshop has had a LOT of free publicity (and here I am giving them some more) whilst still not being inclusive to all possible customers.

 Disability is the biggest minority group, one which any of us could join at any point in our lives.
 Yet it is the last to be discussed in our national media, usually only ever reported on in times when we need an inspirational story to lift our moods.
 But disability affects so many of us, either directly, or (in my case) indirectly and has a massive impact on our lives.